nlpsoc/Style-Embeddings/Readme.md

 # Quickstart

 You might just want to use the style embedding model and not fine-tune anything or generate authorship verification tasks.
 If that is the case it is not necessary to to download anything from the repo.
 Just use the above [huggingface model](https://huggingface.co/AnnaWegmann/Style-Embedding).
+The Huggingface Hosted Inference API also allows trying sentence similarities without downloading anything btw.

 ```Python
 from sentence_transformers import SentenceTransformer